sdellis/intro-to-iiif/README.md

 $ npm run dev
 ```

-## Add our IIIF helper scripts
+## Add our IIIF helper libraries

 ### Manifesto
-Manifesto is a library of convenience methods for working with IIIF Resources
+Manifesto is a library of convenience methods for working with IIIF Resources.
 ```
 $ npm install manifesto.js --save
 ```
 ### Manifestions
-Manifestations are prebuilt libraries of components that make it easy to work
+Manifestations are prebuilt component libraries that make it easy to work
-with IIIF Resources (via Manifesto mixins) in the framework of your choice
+with IIIF Resources (via Manifesto mixins) in the framework of your choice.
 ```
 $ npm install manifestation-vue --save
 ```